 With Yealink, we found all the SMB requirements were met.
 Yealink VoIP phones are affordable and simply work well with no issues.
 Yealink has greatly improved in its designs over the years to match Grandstream's more modern look and feel.
 With a massive engineering team constantly working to improve the firmware, Yealink software is top notch.
 Not to mention, the sound quality has proven to be clear and consistent.

-Which office phone is right for you?
+Which VoIP phone is right for your small business?

 Yealink offers a range of multi-line desk phones and cordless phones fit for small businesses.
 Here are the models we recommend.
 You can browse Yealink phones and find more details at the Telzio shop.